nabla-ml/nabla/docs/tutorials/vectorization_and_jit.md

 # Vectorization and JIT

-This tutorial covers two essential performance optimization techniques in Nabla: vectorization with `vmap` and just-in-time compilation with `jit`.
+This tutorial covers two essential performance optimization techniques in Endia: vectorization with `vmap` and just-in-time compilation with `jit`.

 ## Vectorization with `vmap`